rabowskyb/amazon-sagemaker-workshop/README.md

 3. Click the folder to enter it.
 4. To upload the notebook, click the 'Upload' button on the right, then in the file selection popup, select the file 'Image-classification-transfer-learning.ipynb' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue 'Upload' button that appears in the notebook next to the file name.
 5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.
-6. NOTE:  training the model for this example may take up to 10 minutes.
+6. NOTE:  training the model for this example typically takes about 10 minutes.
 However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.

 ## Cleanup Guide